glossawy/typed_cache/README.md

 ## The `CacheRef` and `Store` APIs

-While you can call `get`, `set`, and `fetch` directly on the `store`, the more powerful way to work with TypedCache is via the `CacheRef` object.
+While you can call `read`, `write`, and `fetch` directly on the `store`, the more powerful way to work with TypedCache is via the `CacheRef` object.
 It provides a rich, monadic API for a single cache key.
 The `Store` also provides `fetch_all` for batch operations.

 You get a `CacheRef` by calling `store.ref(key)`: